 If your business serves a lot of tech-savvy customers, this might be a major consideration for you.
 You may want to work with a payment processor who provides contactless payments or NFC technology services, so that you can accept payments from digital wallets such as Android Pay, Apple Pay, or Samsung Pay.
 This way, your customers can make purchases by simply using their mobile phones and devices.

-As you talk to the sales rep, be sure to inquire about their initial setup fees.
+in terms of the services across the term of your contract.
+Many of the processing companies share their fees and rates on their websites.
+Since most companies categorize their pricing into a number of tiers, it might be difficult to get an accurate, all-inclusive quote upfront.As you talk to the sales rep, be sure to inquire about their initial setup fees.
 It’s also wise to get a list of the recurring fees before you sign up so that you avoid any surprise charges in the future.

 What you pay for credit card processing will vary from business to business, and it’s quite difficult to forecast the costs accurately, even with comparison sites.
 It’s recommended that you shop for credit card processing providers like you would for a product like insurance.
 Collect as many quotes as possible from different providers and compare them.